Date Thesis Awarded

 This thesis will focus on the study of attachment theory within the field of developmental psychology in the hopes of expanding upon this body of knowledge and how it attempts to answer these questions.
 Attachment literature primarily examines the bond between a child and an attachment figure.
 Historically, the mother-child bond has been studied the most extensively, and the literature outlined here and the current study center on this highly influential relationship.
 This thesis will begin by discussing attachment theory and its origins, and how attachment is typically assessed and measured in early to middle childhood.
 Next, it will highlight the use of family drawings as a measure of attachment representations in childhood, and its role in the current study.
 The importance of attachment classifications in early and middle childhood are examined, followed by maternal behaviors that have been linked with different attachment styles.
 Lastly, this thesis will examine the role of child age and gender as potential moderators of school-aged child attachment representations.

 McInerny, Rita, "The Relationship Between Child and Mother-Reported Maternal Behaviors and Children’s Family Drawings: Impact of Child Gender and Age" (2019).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1436.